 For further details please refer to the documentation on the specific topics:

 Connections are easier to follow than variables as long as there are not too many of them.
 When your program becomes complicated, with many intersecting connections, its readability may become reduced.
 To solve this problem Adaptive Vision Studio provides a way to replace some connections with labels.
-You can right-click on a connection, select "Label All Connections..." - when there is more then one connection or "Label Connection..." when only one connection is present.
-Then set a name of a label that will be displayed instead.
+You can right-click on a connection, select "Label All Connections..." - when there is more than one connection or "Label Connection..." when only one connection is present.
+Then set the name of a label that will be displayed instead.
 The labels are similar to variables known from textual programming languages – they are named and can be more easily followed if the connected filters are far away from each other.
 Here is an example: